Rules of Chinchon

 - If a player closes with a single straight formed with the wild card, they get -25 points.

-- If a player closes with a single straight without a wildcard, they directly win the match.
+- If a player closes with a single straight without a wildcard, they directly win the game.

 The last remaining player wins.